Camille Mortenol

-Sosthène Héliodore Camille Mortenol (29 November 1859 – 22 December 1930) was a senior officer in the French Navy under the French Third Republic and graduate of the École polytechnique.
-He fought in several of France's colonial campaigns of the era and Paris's anti-aircraft defences during the First World War.
+Sosthène Héliodore Camille Mortenol (/fr/; 29 November 1859 – 22 December 1930) was a senior officer in the French Navy under the Third Republic and graduate of the École polytechnique.
+He fought in several of France's colonial campaigns of the era and commanded Paris's anti-aircraft defences during the First World War.

 Life

 Family origins

 Mortenol was born on 29 November 1859 at a house at the junction of rue de Nozières and rue de l'Abbé Grégoire in Pointe-à-Pitre (the house survives and the town council placed a plaque on it on the centenary of his birth), a town still suffering the after-effects of the 1843 Guadeloupe earthquake.
 From a modest background, he was the third and last child of a man named André, born in Africa around 1809 and freed from slavery on 23 July 1847 aged 38.
 He bought his freedom for 2400 francs by a decree of the governor of Guadeloupe, André had then declared to the royal commissioner accepting his money "You captured me in the land of Africa to enslave me.
 Today give me my liberty!.
 On being freed André took the surname Mortenol and on 18 August 1855 married the seamstress Julienne Toussaint at Pointe-à-Pitre on 18 August 1855.